cjaymes/expatriate/README.rst

 ==========
 .. image:: https://travis-ci.org/cjaymes/expatriate.svg?branch=master

-XML parsing and generation library on top of expat.
+XML parsing and generation library on top of expat with Python object mapping (ORM).
+See tests/fixtures for examples of how to use.

 Install (system-wide):